bongiozzo/musica_mustdie/output/band_hirax.md

 # Hirax

-Дискография
-"Raging Violence" 1985, Thrash
-"Hate, Fear And Power" 1986, Thrash
-"Not Dead Yet (Compilation)" 1987, Thrash
-"El Diablo Negro (EP)" 2000, Thrash
-"Blasted in Bangkok" 2001, Thrash
-"Barrage of Noise (EP)" 2001, Thrash
-"The New Age Of Terror" 2004, Thrash
-"Assassins Of War (EP)" 2007, Thrash
-"Chaos And Brutality (EP)" 2007, Thrash
-"Thrash and Destroy (Live)" 2008, Thrash
-"El Rostro De La Muerte" 2009, Thrash
+## Дискография

+### "Raging Violence" 1985, Thrash

+DEMONS EVIL FORCES

+(Raging Violence, 1985)

+You, you will go down to the demons

+When you get there you’ll be down in hell

+Sinners are wrong sinners are weak

+Got top be strong can not be weak

+Down to the demons, down to the demons

+Down to the demons

+Black is the night cooled it’s the air

+Prepare for hell get ready if you dare

+Lucifer is his name he is a liar

+Hell is his home down in the fire

+Evil forces you must face the beast called by the holy one you are the priest

+You must believe in me my son

+I am the Lord God the Holy One

+•

+BOMBS OF DEATH

+(Raging Violence, 1985)

+The feeling of fear

+Death is near

+This will be the last war

+Politician out of control

+Play deadly games with our lives

+Bombs of death it’s over drop from the sky

+Nuclear war get ready prepare to die

+No more love full of hate

+This world is doomed to end

+Judgment day soon will come

+Dividing the good from the bad

+Nuclear war dust in the sky

+The holocaust has begun

+Women and children and men will die

+They’ll be no one left to fight

+No one will live to survive

+Life will not exist

+Women and children and men will die

+They’ll be no one left to fight

+ DEFEAT OF AMALEK

+(Raging Violence, 1985)

+Day of Christ Christian war

+Barbarian chivalry

+Attack the land Israel

+The place of the Lord

+Moses said Joshua

+Choose me for the fight

+A top the hill Moses stands

+Power in each hand

+Die defeat terminate amalek

+Cry defeat holy victory

+Joshua fought amalek

+Time came to pass

+His faith God would decide

+If he’d live or die

+Moses Aaron and Hur

+Held their hands up high

+The sun went down

+It was done amalek had lost

+Strike to win

+Fight the sin

+Battle of brave

+To the top

+### "Hate, Fear And Power" 1986, Thrash

+### "Not Dead Yet (Compilation)" 1987, Thrash

+### "El Diablo Negro (EP)" 2000, Thrash

+### "Blasted in Bangkok" 2001, Thrash

+### "Barrage of Noise (EP)" 2001, Thrash

+Murder One
+Barrage Of Noise
+Walk With Death
+Broken Neck
+Jade
+Mouth Sewn Shut
+Beyond The Church
+French Pearl

+### "The New Age Of Terror" 2004, Thrash

+### "Assassins Of War (EP)" 2007, Thrash

+### "Chaos And Brutality (EP)" 2007, Thrash

+### "Thrash and Destroy (Live)" 2008, Thrash

+### "El Rostro De La Muerte" 2009, Thrash

+01. Baptized By Fire [04:16]
+02. Flesh and Blood [05:42]
+03. Eradicate Mankind [03:35]
+04. Chaos and Brutality [03:35]
+05. El Rostro de la Muerte (The Face of Death) [06:21]
+06. Blind Faith [02:48]
+07. Horrified [02:49]
+08. Battle of the North [01:31]
+09. The Laws of Temptation [04:37]
+10. Death Militia [01:49]
+11. Broken Neck [01:58]
+12. Violent Assault [03:28]
+13. Cuando Cae la Oscuridad (When Darkness Falls) [01:50]
+14. Satan's Fall [06:25]

 ## Отношения с другими группами